 No, not quite that.
 It's not psychological; it's physical.
 Mark Tobey was also involved in activities in which the mind was short-circuited, gotten out of the way.
-One of his ways of teaching was to put paper on the wall, have the students look at a still life that he had made.
+One of his ways of teaching was to put paper on the wall, have the students look at a still-life that he had made.
 When they were satisfied they could draw it from memory, he had them go and put their noses and their toes both in touch with the wall, and in that position, never losing touch, to draw what they had seen.
+And of course they couldn't do it.
+So they suddenly became modern artists; the mind was no longer in a position to control.
+And he worked with all kinds of materials, and many things, in order to arrive at results that weren't in his mind.

-John Cage has been conversing with Richard Kostelanetz, in person and as well as in print, for a quarter-century at this point; for this preface Kostelanetz interviewed John Cage (Nisma Zaman, an undergraduate at Ithaca College, transcribed).
+John Cage has been conversing with Richard Kostelanetz, in person and as well as in print, for a quarter-century at this point; for this preface Kostelanetz interviewed John Cage (Nisma Zaman, an undergraduate at Ithaca College transcribed).